-Today, the West has fake democracies, for the people vote only on representatives and have no vote on key issues that affect their lives from taxes to immigration and war.
-None of the members of the notorious Troika in Europe that dictates the economy has to stand for election.
+Today, the West has fake Democracies for the people vote only on representatives and have no vote on key issues that affect their lives from taxes, immigration, to war.
+The notorious Troika in Europe that dictates the economy has no member that ever has to stand for election.
 So exactly where is the democratic process?

-We live under Republican governments that masquerade as Democracies and are as evil as the Roman Republic in its heyday.
-The propaganda against Julius Caesar (100-44 BC) has survived to this day and has wrongly colored our ideas of him and what was at stake.
+We live under Republican Governments that masquerade as Democracies and are as evil as the Roman Republic in its heyday.
+The propaganda against Julius Caesar (100-044BC) has survived to this day and has wrongly colored our ideas of him and what was at stake.
 Caesar stood against the corrupt politicians and when he crossed the Rubicon, they fled to Asia while the people rejoiced and opened the city gates to him.
 Everyone expected Caesar to abolish all debts that were being exploited from the people - a situation not so different from today.
 The corrupt senators were the bankers to a large extent.

-Today, governments are no more democracies than they were during the Roman Republic.
-Historically, ever single REPUBLIC throughout history has turned against the people and has been dominated by corruption led by an oligarchy.
-All the outrage over Xi Jinping becoming dictator for life is so ironic when we have pretend elected politicians for life, no different than Saddam Hussein who was also elected in fake elections.
+Today, governments are no more Democracies than it was during the Roman Republic.
+Historically, ever single REPUBLIC throughout history has turned against the people as been dominated by corruption led by an oligarchy.
+All the outrage over Xi Jinping becoming dictator for life is so ironic when we have pretended elected politicians for life no different than Saddam Hussein who was also elected in fake elections.

-John McCain is trying to block things from his death bed.
-He even wants to block Trump from speaking at his funeral.
+We have had John McCain, still trying top block things from his death bed.
+He even wanted to block Trump from speaking at his funeral.
 That's how much he personally hates Trump.
-Even from his death bed, he just does not stop.
+From his deathbed, he just does not stop.

 The most beneficial form of government has always been a benevolent dictator.
 Why?
-There seems to be two major categories of people who like to rule the world.
-There is the most common type like the Clintons who are just lining their pockets.
-They even stole furniture from the While House when they left.
-Within about two weeks of the publication of the Washington Post article that the Clintons declared they were taking \$190,000 worth of things they called "gifts" from the White House, public criticism escalated.
+There seem to be two major categories of people who like to rule the world.
+There is the most common type like the Clintons, who are just lining their pockets.
+They even stole furniture from the While House went they left.
+Within about two weeks of the publication of the

+Washington Post article that the Clintons declare they were taking \$190,000 worth of things they called "gifts" from the White House, public criticism escalated.
 The Clintons announced that they would pay the government nearly \$86,000 for items that were actually government property.
-A few days after that, they also returned about \$48,000 worth of furniture including two sofas, a chair, and an ottoman from Mr. Mittman who said he donated them to the White House, not the Clintons.
+A few days after that, they also returned about \$48,000 worth of furniture including two sofas, a chair and ottoman from Mr. Mittman who said he donated them to the White House, not the Clintons.
 The Clintons had to return back to the government \$134,000 out of the \$190,000 the Clinton's had declared as gifts.

-The second type of person is someone who wants to be remembered.
-These are the Donald Trump and Ronald Regan types.
+The second type of person is someone who does to be remembered.
+This is the Donald Trump and Ronald Regan types.
 They even put up a bronze statue of Reagan in Budapest, Hungary.
 They are not doing it for money, they want the recognition to be remembered forever.
 We even see the same distinctions between Roman Emperors.
-People like Caligula (37-41 AD), Commodus (177-192 AD), and Caracalla (198-217 AD) squandered state assets and were in it for themselves.
-This is contrasted by people such as Marcus Aurelius (161-180 AD) or he historical review of the political course of events in China is a long one.
-We have seen numerous governments rise in the West, but for China, it has an amazing historical continuity that extends back on par with the Roman Empire.
-China's history extends back to the first real strong dynasty where we can draw the line that defines China as a major single nation - the Qin Dynasty 221-206 BC.
-Of course, there have been cycles within that history.
-It was the Qin Dynasty who built the Chinese Wall to keep others out.
-China has never invaded sent its troops off to invade other countries since the time of the Mongol invasion.

-Julian II (355-360 AD).
-So, does it really matter if Xi Jinping is a dictator for life?
+People like Caligula (37-41AD), Commodus (177-192AD), and Caracalla (198-217AD) squandered state assets and were in it for themselves.
+This is contrasted by people such as Marcus Aurelius (161-180AD) or Julian II (355-360AD).
+So, does it really matter if Xi Jinping is dictator for life?
 No. He seems to be ruling China for the betterment of the nation rather than lining his pockets like the Clintons.
 We have career politicians in the West.
 What's the difference?